 Who Is a Consultant?

 A consultant is a guide possessing vast knowledge within a particular industry and using that knowledge to help clients draw the best decisions.
-The purpose of a consultant is to analyse and advise.
+The purpose of a consultant is to analyze and advise.

-High earning potential, wide business exposure, opportunity of travel, leadership networking, freedom to make decisions, time flexibility and the chance to work with highly knowledgeable team members are some of the perks of a consulting career.
+High earning potential, wide business exposure, the opportunity of travel, leadership networking, freedom to make decisions, time flexibility and the chance to work with highly knowledgeable team members are some of the perks of a consultant career.

 Different Types of Consulting Businesses

-It’s important to categorize and understand different types of consulting businesses to put your career choice in perspective.
+It’s important to categorize and understand different types of consulting businesses to put your job choice in perspective.